bobbybotbop/roguelite-game/README.md

 # description:
 infinite map with difficulty and stronger monsters every 25 kills

-This is a personal project done by Evan Penner and William Chen
+This is a personal project done by William Chen
 =============================================================
 Concept: bushes randomly spawn and constantly chase you and you have a sword and floating rock which circles around you to defend yourself
 ------------------------------------------------------------------------------------------------------------------------------